mfe-/SAFe-Q-A/Questions.md

 Question
 What is the foundation of the SAFe House of Lean?
 Leadership Question
 The House of Lean is a classic metaphor describing the mindset essential for Lean thinking.
-Which one of the four pillars advocates a 'Go See' mindset?	???
-(WRONG Relentless improvement) (Flow wrong)
+Which one of the four pillars advocates a 'Go See' mindset?
+Innovation
 Question
 Which statement fits with the SAFe Core Value of Built-in Quality?
 You cannot scale crappy code Question
-Which statement is a value from the Agile Manifesto? ???
-WRONG->	Build incrementally with fast, integrated learning cycles Question
+Which statement is a value from the Agile Manifesto?
+Respond to change Question
 Which statement is a principle of the Agile Manifesto?
 Simplicity–the art of maximizing the amount of work not done–is essential
 Question